 Textures

-In computer graphics, texturing is a process that applies over a surface of an object an image, expression, or other data source, changing the color representation for each rendered pixel of the object.
+In computer graphics, texturing is a process that applies over a surface of an object an image, expression, or other data source, usually changing the color representation for each rendered pixel of the object.

-Figure 3 shows a brick wall example, this image can be applied several times on a surface creating the effect of a larger wall geometry.
-Other solution could consist of a procedural texture, in this case a regular function can creates the colors as a real brick.
-It is a way to directly fill the colors of an object, with programming in video card, so that their faces appear to have textures applied to them.
+Figure 3. shows a brick wall example, this image can be applied several times on a surface creating the effect of a larger wall geometry.
+Other solution could consist of a procedural texture, in this case a regular equations or functions can creates the colors as a real brick.
+It is a way to directly fill the colors of an object, programming in the video card, so that their faces appear to have textures applied to them.

 The pixels in an image texture are often called texels.
 Each texel is referenced by a pair of values (u, v) and u and v in general vary in the interval [0,1].
 This coordinate system represents the texture space.
-Figure 3 shows two examples with their coordinate orientation.
+Figure 3. shows two examples with their coordinate orientation.